Senior Iran lawmaker says 20 percent uranium enrichment continuing

 His statement contradicted that of another senior lawmaker, Hossein Naqavi Hosseini, who had said Iran had stopped enriching uranium above 5 percent because it already had all the 20 percent enriched fuel it needs for a medical research reactor in Tehran.

-In Jerusalem, Israeli Prime Minister Benjamin Netanyahu said the real debate should be about dismantling Iran's entire nuclear program.
+In Jerusalem, Israeli Prime Minister Benjamin Netanyahu said the real debate should be about dismantling Iran's entire nuclear programme.

 "We are not impressed by the discourse around the issue of 20 percent enrichment.
 The Iranians are deliberately focusing the debate on this issue - it is irrelevant," Netanyahu said in public remarks to his cabinet.